 Welcome to the City of Owens Cross Roads, Alabama!

-What began as a small community of settlers at a crossing of two roads has become a growing, thriving town expecting a significant increase in population after the 2020 Census numbers are tabulated later this year.
+What began as a small community of settlers at a crossing of two roads has become a growing, thriving city with a 2020 Census showing the population to be 2594

 The area has a history that can be dated back to the early 1800’s.
 Pioneers had drifted into the area from Tennessee, Virginia, North Carolina, South Carolina and Georgia with names such as Wood, Parker, Craig, Craft, Maples, Carpenter and Brannum, but a gentleman named Thomas J. Owens had migrated from Virginia and was the first to build his family home near an intersection of two roads.